There's a popular slogan, "faith cometh by hearing," which is from Romans 10:17, often taken out of context.

 Isaiah 53:1 (LXX) says "κυριε τις επιστευσεν τη ακοη ημων και ο βραχιων κυριου τινι απεκαλυφθη" and then the first word of LXX verse 2 (remember that verse numbers are not in the original) is ανηγγειλαμεν.

 The word for word literal translation of Isaiah 53:1 is "1 Lord! who? believes[aorist] to-what-is-heard of-us and the arm of-the-Lord who? it-is-revealed[aorist] 2 we-message[aorist]

 Keeping that in mind, if you combine Romans 10:16-17 into one sentence, it works as a parallel:

 16 ...κυριε τις επιστευσεν τη ακοη ημων 17 αρα η πιστισ εξ ακοης η δε ακοη δια ρηματος χριστου/θεουThe word for word literal translation would be:

-16 ...Lord! who? believes[aorist] to-the what-is-heard of-us 17 based-on the belief out of-what-is-heard the and/yet what-is-heard through of-declaration of-Christ/GodWell, that is all quite awkward, but if you read it through a few times to get your English mind accustomed to it, I think you will see that it is one complete sentence.
+16 ...Lord! who? believes[aorist] to-the what-is-heard of-us, 17 as a consequent, the belief out of-what-is-heard the and/yet what-is-heard through of-declaration of-Christ/GodWell, that is all quite awkward, but if you read it through a few times to get your English mind accustomed to it, I think you will see that it is one complete sentence.
 I rendered the conjunction αρα as "based-on" which is reasonable, if you look up the lexicons for that.